t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For example, an IoT application could send a request that prefers to accept the media type "application/senml+json".

 Property:
-: An affordance that can potentially be used to read, write, and/or observe state on a Thing.
+: A kind of affordance that can potentially be used to read, write, and/or observe state on a Thing.

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.